th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 An "ArduinoISP" sketch comes as an example in the Arduino IDE - you just load it onto an Arduino in the usual manner, attach the shield, and, boom, you've got yourself a ATMega programmer.
 Attach it to a computer with USB, put the ATmega chip you want to program in the socket, and you can write your program onto to the chip.

-Instead of this setup, if we going for more extreme minimalism, we could also set up [an Arduino, a breadboard, and a small mess of jumper wires](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoToBreadboard)[^ArduinoISP] to be a programmer.
-At the other end of the scale there are standalone programmers of [variable](https://www.amazon.com/dp/B0973X6XP3/) [degrees](https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/open-source-hardware) of [officalness](https://www.microchip.com/en-us/development-tool/ATAVRISP2) and [sophistication](https://www.microchip.com/en-us/development-tool/atatmel-ice).
+Instead of this setup, if we were going for more extreme minimalism, we could also set up [an Arduino, a breadboard, and a small mess of jumper wires](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoToBreadboard)[^ArduinoISP] to be a programmer.
+At the other end of the scale there are standalone programmers of [variable](https://www.amazon.com/dp/B0973X6XP3/) [degrees](https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/open-source-hardware) of [officialness](https://www.microchip.com/en-us/development-tool/ATAVRISP2) and [sophistication](https://www.microchip.com/en-us/development-tool/atatmel-ice).
 Any one would likely work.
 One nice thing about the Evil Mad Scientist shield in comparison to many of the others is that it has a nice [ZIF](https://en.wikipedia.org/wiki/Zero_insertion_force) socket for putting the ATmega into.
 With most other programmers you need to arrange to connect up a 6 or 10 pin ribbon cable to the ATmega somehow - whether that's jumper wires to a breadboard, or [something extra like this](https://www.tindie.com/products/jeffmurchison/tinyloadr-avr-breakout/).
 I do like [this ingenious method](https://www.tindie.com/products/ossiconelabs/isp-bridge-5atmel-attiny-x8-atmega-x8/)!

 Anyway, enough digression.
 Let's tell PlatformIO and VSCode more more how we want to set up use and program our ATmega8A.